 A. MEMBERSHIP.
 The number of steering committee members shall be nine, including the chair, vice-chair, and immediate past chair.

 B. ELECTIONS.
 One-third of the six elected members of the steering committee shall be elected each July by electronic vote in an election supervised by the Society of American Archivists staff.
-The persons receiving the two highest vote totals shall be elected to a term as described in part C of this Article.
+Additional nominees may be added to the ballot in the case of a vacated term, as described in part E of this Article.
+The persons receiving the highest vote totals shall be elected to a term as described in part C of this Article.

 C. TERMS.
 Steering committee members shall serve terms of three (3) years, beginning at the annual meeting following the ballot on which the member was elected.
 Steering committee members shall be limited to two consecutive terms unless no one is available to stand for election.

-1. TRANSITION STEERING COMMITTEE TERMS.
-The incumbent steering committee members at the time these standing rules are adopted will decide internally which members' terms will expire at the next annual meeting, which members' terms will expire at the annual meeting two years following adoption, and which members' terms will expire at the annual meeting three years following adoption.
-All steering committee memebrs subsequently elected shall serve terms as described above.

 D. ELIGIBILITY.
 Steering committee members must be members of the Society of American Archivists and the Records Management Section.

 E. VACANCY.
-In the case of a vacancy or vacancies on the steering committee, the chair and vice-chair, with the approval of the steering committee, may appoint individuals to serve on the steering committee.
+In the case of a vacancy or vacancies on the steering committee, the chair and vice-chair, with the approval of the steering committee, may appoint individuals to serve on the steering committee for the remaining term.
+If a steering committee member agrees to run for vice-chair prior to the end of their three-year term the additional vacancy will be added to the regular elections ballot.

 ARTICLE VI: OFFICERS